at2005/HODL/README.md

-# The HODL Programming Language
+# A Higher-Level Oracle Description Language (HODL)

 A C-Style programming language for Quantum Computers that compiles down to OpenQASM.